 - In a large bowl combine the eggs, sugar and lemon zest.
 Beat on medium speed until pale and light, about 5 minutes.

 - Add the olive oil, yogurt and passionfruit puree.
 Beat until just combined.

-- In a medium bowl, whisk together the flour, semolina and baking powder.
+- In a medium bowl, whisk together the flours, semolina and baking powder.

 - Bake cake for 40-45 minutes or until a cake tester inserted into the middle comes out clean.

-- While cake is baking, make the passionfruit syrup.
+- While the cake is baking, make the passionfruit syrup.
 In a medium saucepan set over medium heat, bring to a boil the passionfruit puree and sugar.
-Let simmer for 2-3 minutes until slightly reduced.
-Remove from heat and let syrup cool.
+Let simmer for 4-5 minutes until slightly reduced.
+Remove from heat and let the syrup cool.

 - Brush the cake while still warm with the passionfruit syrup.
 This adds moisture and more passionfruit flavor to the cake.

 - Serve cake with a dusting of powdered sugar or a simple passionfruit glaze (combine passionfruit puree with powdered sugar to make the glaze).

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 MAKING THIS RECIPE?
 Share it with us on Instagram using #aclassictwist so we can see what you are baking up in your kitchen!